How is the average Course Quiz Attempts risk factor calculated?

 • The Essentials Plus Quiz 2: 1 attempt

-To calculate the average Quiz Attempts Score, find the sum of all of the quiz attempts, and then divide this figure by the total number of quizzes.
+Find the sum of all of the quiz attempts and then divide this figure by the total number of quizzes.

 In this instance, the customer has customised the risk score weighting for quiz attempts to have a 5% impact on the overall risk score calculation.